MelodytchiMuseum/riskmap/README.md

 * Continent.cs was programmed entirely by me.
 * Map.cs was mostly programmed by me; the addContinent, addTerritory, and getTerritory functions may have not been programmed by me.
 Why this may be the case, I honestly do not remember.
 * ReinforcementCard.cs may was programmed entirely by me.
 * Territory.cs was programmed entirely by me.
-I do not remember why exactly the addNeighbor's comment is "out of style", but I do remember programming it.
+I do not remember why exactly the addNeighbor function's comment is "out of style", but I do remember programming it.